Italy by Rail - Buying Train Tickets

 For a map of Italy's main rail routes, see our Italy Train Map.

-To see one of nothern Italy's main lines and a compelling one for tourists, see our Torino to Trieste Rail Map.
+To see one of northern Italy's main lines and a compelling one for tourists, see our Torino to Trieste Rail Map.

 Italy also has some private tourist railroads, some that operate with steam engines.
 See Touristic Trains in Italy.